lspahija/AIUI/README.md

 Output audio speed can be adjusted by setting the `AUDIO_SPEED` environment variable e.g. setting this to 1.5 will result in audio playing back at 1.5x default speed.

 You can configure the language by setting the `LANGUAGE` environment variable to the corresponding ISO-639-1 code.
 The default is `en`.
+Languages other than English are currently only supported when using the `gTTS` or `edge_tts` providers for text-to-speech.
+The TTS provider can be selected by setting the environment variable `TTS_PROVIDER` to one of the values in [tts.py](./app/tts.py).

 ## Contribution
 We welcome contributions from the community!
 If you'd like to contribute, please consider the following: